actionml/blog.actioml.com/a_rant_excerpt.md

 # [The Demise of Brick and Mortar and Old Media: The New Rules of The Game](/blog/{{template}})

 ### Are the old guard of retail and media doomed?
-There is a way forwards but the new rules are not under their control.
+There is a way forward but the new rules are not under their control.